zmkfirmware/zmk/docs/docs/troubleshooting.md

 macOS 13.0 (Ventura) Finder may report an error code 100093 when copying `<firmware>.uf2` files into microcontrollers.
 This bug is limited to the operating system's Finder.
 You can work around it by copying on Terminal command line or use a third party file manager.
 Issue is fixed in macOS version 13.1.

+### macOS Sonoma error

+macOS 14.x (Sonoma) Finder may report an "Error code -36" when copying `<firmware>.uf2` files into microcontrollers.
+A similar "fcopyfile failed: Input/output error" will also be reported when copying is performed using Terminal command line.
+These errors can be ignored because they are reported when the bootloader disconnects automatically after the uf2 file is copied successfully.

 ### CMake Error

 An error along the lines of `CMake Error at (zmk directory)/zephyr/cmake/generic_toolchain.cmake:64 (include): include could not find load file:` during firmware compilation indicates that the Zephyr Environment Variables are not properly defined.